Starman (song): Top of the Pops performance

-The Top of the Pops performance was included on the DVD version of Best of Bowie in 2002.
+The Top of the Pops performance was included as a video on the DVD version of Best of Bowie in 2002, and an audio track of the performance appeared in the 2024 box set Rock 'n' Roll Star!, along with two early demos of the song and a "2022 mix" comprising the 29 June 1972 backing track recorded for the Top of the Pops performance and the original vocals from the February 1972 master.

+Later live performances

 In addition to the TV performances, Bowie played the song for radio listeners on the BBC's Johnny Walker Lunchtime Show on 22 May 1972.
 This performance was broadcast in early June 1972 and eventually released on Bowie at the Beeb in 2000.

+Bowie performed "Starman" occasionally on the Ziggy Stardust Tour from 1972 to 1973, retiring the song before it reappeared on the 1990 Sound+Vision Tour.
+Following that tour, it was performed on the British Channel 4 programme TFI Friday on 23 June 2000.
+The song made further appearances on the 2002 Heathen Tour and the 2003–2004 A Reality Tour.
+A performance of the song from the Montreux Jazz Festival on 18 July 2002 was released on the box set I Can't Give Everything Away (2002–2016) in 2025.

 Critical reception

 Ian Fortnam of Classic Rock, when ranking every track on the album, placed "Starman" at number two, behind "Rock 'n' Roll Suicide", writing that there are several things an octave leap can do: one can "guarantee" a hit, one can elicit an emotional response in listeners, but most importantly, when used the right way, can launch a career.
 While he calls Judy Garland's leap in "Over the Rainbow" the greatest octave leap of all time, Bowie's use of one on both "Starman" and "Life on Mars?" both launched his career.

-Mojo magazine listed it as Bowie's third best track in 2015, behind "'Heroes" and "Life on Mars?.
+Mojo magazine listed it as Bowie's third best track in 2015, behind "'Heroes" and "Life on Mars?".
 In 2018, the writers of NME listed "Starman" as Bowie's 15th greatest song.
 In a list of Bowie's 50 greatest songs, Alexis Petridis of The Guardian ranked the song 11th, calling it "a series of compelling musical steals" – mentioning the likes of T. Rex, "Over the Rainbow" and "Melting Pot" by Blue Mink – and "a brash announcement of Bowie’s commercial rebirth."
 In a 2016 list ranking every Bowie single from worst to best, Ultimate Classic Rock placed "Starman" at number 17.

 In February 1999, Q magazine listed the single as one of the 100 greatest singles of all time, as voted by readers.